 The graphical installation interface is the recommended method of installing Red Hat Enterprise Linux.
 However, in some cases, accessing the graphical interface directly is difficult or impossible.
-Many enterprise systems, notably servers (IBM Power Systems and IBM System z), lack the capability to connect a display and a keyboard, making VNC a necessity for manual (non-Kickstart) installations.
+Many enterprise systems, notably servers (IBM Power Systems and IBM Z), lack the capability to connect a display and a keyboard, making VNC a necessity for manual (non-Kickstart) installations.

 To allow manual installations on headless systems (systems without a directly connected display, keyboard and mouse), the Anaconda installation program includes a Virtual Network Computing (VNC) installation which allows the graphical mode of the installation program to run locally, but display on a system connected to the network.
 The VNC installation provides you with the full range of installation options, even in situations where the system lacks a display or input devices.

 This chapter provides instructions on activating VNC mode on the installation system and connecting to it using a VNC viewer.

 Performing a VNC installation requires a VNC viewer running on your workstation or another terminal computer.
 VNC viewers are available in the repositories of most Linux distributions; free VNC viewers are also available for other operating systems such as Windows.
 On Linux systems, use your package manager to search for a viewer for your distribution.

 The following VNC viewers are available in Red Hat Enterprise Linux:

 TigerVNC - A basic viewer independent of your desktop environment.
 Installed as the tigervnc package.

 Vinagre - A viewer for the GNOME desktop environment.
 Installed as the vinagre package.

 KRDC - A viewer integrated with the KDE desktop environment.
 Installed as the kdenetwork-krdc package.